Unified Commencement Frequently Asked Questions

 The Unified Commencement Ceremony lasts approximately 90 minutes.
 If you are considering dinner plans after the ceremony, we recommend allowing an additional 30 minutes for egress from the venue.

 In addition to the Unified Commencement ceremony, graduates are invited to the ceremony of the school awarding their degree.
 At these ceremonies, graduates’ names are called individually as they cross the stage.
-See the schedule of school ceremonies.

 For questions regarding individual school ceremonies and events, please contact the following:

 Tickets will be required for everyone (graduates and guests) to enter the Caesars Superdome and student lineup areas.
-Graduates will receive an email in the spring from TUgrad@tulane.edu with the subject line “Register Now for the 2026 Tulane Unified Commencement Ceremony” containing instructions to register and retrieve Unified Commencement tickets via Tassel.
+Graduates will receive an email mid-April from TUgrad@tulane.edu with the subject line “Register Now for the 2026 Tulane Unified Commencement Ceremony” containing instructions to register and retrieve Unified Commencement tickets via Tassel.
 Once graduates register, they are able to print tickets and/or send them to guests’ email addresses.

 • Graduates will receive a separate graduate ticket from their guest tickets.